- Optimizely Web Experimentation

 When visitors land on your site, they need to download all the code that runs on your site, including the Optimizely Web Experimentation snippet.
 The more code, the longer it takes.
-Caching helps avoid long download times by storing your site's code after the first-time visitors download it.
-Then, they do not need to download anything on the next page they visit.
+Caching helps avoid long download times by storing your site's code after the first-time visitors download it, so they do not need to download anything on the next page they visit.

-The benefit of caching is better site performance.
-The downside is that visitors will not see your latest update if your snippet changes because they are running the older cached copy of your site.
+Caching provides better site performance, but visitors do not see the updated snippet if you change it because they are running the older cached copy of your site.

 To compromise, Optimizely Web Experimentation privacy settings include the Cache Expiration (TTL) feature.
 Use this feature to customize how long the snippet is cached before visitors' browsers check for new content—the snippet's "time-to-live" (TTL).

-Here is where to find the Cache Expiration (TTL) feature, with detailed steps to follow:
+Here is where to find the Cache Expiration (TTL) feature:

 Go to Settings > Implementation.

 Click the name of the snippet whose settings you want to change.